abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 ## Conclusion

-In this article, I showed you the new built-in metrics of .NET8, describe what metrics are, which pre-built metrics are provided by ASP.NET Core, how to use & view these pre-built metrics and finally, I have shown you how to create custom metrics and view them in a dashboard.
+In this article, I've shown you the new built-in metrics of .NET8, described what metrics are, which pre-built metrics are provided by ASP.NET Core, how to use & view these pre-built metrics and finally, I have shown you how to create custom metrics and view them in a dashboard.
 If you want to learn more about the **Metrics System of .NET**, you can check out the references that I have shared below.

 ## References